OSGConnect/connectbook/start/software/container-how-to.md

 called `Dockerfile`.

-The first line of this file should include the keyword `FROM` and then the name of the Docker image you want to use as your starting point.
+The first line of this file should include the keyword `FROM` and then the name of a Docker image (from Docker Hub) you want to use as your starting point.
 If using the OSG's Ubuntu Xenial image that would look like this: